 - Lipids (cholesterol and triglyceride)

-A pelvic examination and abodominal / transvaginal ultrasound examination of the ovaries may be necessary as one common cause of hirsutism is polycystic ovaries.
+A pelvic examination and abodominal / transvaginal ultrasound examination of the ovaries may be performed, as polycystic ovaries are a common cause of hirsutism.

 Physical methods of hair removal